Late Comeback Gives Rainiers Win

 Tacoma Rainiers News Release

-OKLAHOMA CITY, OK - The Tacoma Rainiers (77-64) scored seven late runs to beat the Oklahoma City Baseball Club (73-68) by a score of 8-3, Thursday at Chickasaw Bricktown Ballpark.
+OKLAHOMA CITY, OK - The Tacoma Rainiers (78-64) evened the series, beating the Oklahoma City Baseball Club (73-69) by a score of 10-5, Friday at Chickasaw Bricktown Ballpark.

-Tyler Locklear started the scoring in the third inning with an RBI single to give Tacoma a 1-0 lead.
-It stayed 1-0 until the sixth, when Dalton Rushing hit a two-run home run to give Oklahoma City the lead.
+Ryan Ward opened the scoring in the first inning with a three-run home run, his 30th of the season.
+Kobe Kato drew a bases loaded walk in the second inning to put Tacoma on the board, but a home run from James Outman brought Oklahoma City's lead back to three.

-Nick Payero got charged with just one run in his Triple-A debut, allowing two hits and two walks while striking out a batter over his 5.0 innings.
-He was followed by Autin Kitchen who also made his Tacoma debut, earning his fourth win of the season.
+Trailing 4-1, the Rainiers scored five runs in the fourth inning highlighted by a bases loaded double from Jason Vosler in his first game back.
+A three-run home run from Samad Taylor in the fifth inning made it 9-4 in Tacoma's favor.

-Up 8-3, they got scoreless innings from Cody Bolton and Jesse Hahn, who struck out five over their 2.0 innings to win their first game of the series.
+Drew Avans used an RBI double in the sixth to make it 9-5 and that is where it stayed until the ninth.
+In Tacoma's last at-bat, Nick Solak hit an RBI single to bring their lead back to five, and that is where it stayed, as Joey Krehbiel spun a scoreless ninth.

-POSTGAME NOTES: Dominic Canzone had his hitting streak snapped with an 0-for-4 game.
-He had recorded a hit in 11 straight games entering play tonight.
-Jake Slaughter went 3-for-5 with a run and two doubles.
-He drove in four of Tacoma's eight runs in their victory.
-Nick Payero made his Triple-A debut tonight, allowing one earned run on two hits and two walks, striking out a batter over 5.0 innings.
+POSTGAME NOTES: Jake Slaughter extended his hitting streak to 10 games, going 1-for-4 with an RBI and a walk.
+The infielder is now hitting .262 with Tacoma.
+Michael Mariot earned his ninth win of the season, allowing four earned runs over 5.0 innings.
+He gave up seven hits and two walks while striking out six.

-Tacoma and Oklahoma City will play game four of their six-game series tomorrow night, with first pitch from Chickasaw Bricktown Ballpark scheduled for 5:05 PM PT.
+Tacoma and Oklahoma City will play game five of their six-game series tomorrow night, with first pitch from Chickasaw Bricktown Ballpark scheduled for 4:05 PM PT.
 For more information and tickets, visit https://www.milb.com/tacoma.

 • Discuss this story on the Pacific Coast League message board...